• Skip to primary navigation

 A bowl of homemade chicken noodle soup with parsley, dill, and lemon.

-• Cooking the bone in chicken thighs in the broth adds so much flavor.
+• Cooking the bone in chicken thighs in the broth adds so much flavor

 • Perfectly balanced by finishing the soup with acidity and fresh herbs.